-The quorum of CUSAC is half the total of members plus one rounded down.
-As the maximum number of eligible members identified in item 2 is 15, quorum would be 8 members a.
-Trustees when there are 2 or more trustee members of the committee, they will count as one member for quorum and for votes.
+The quorum for CUSAC is half the total of members plus one rounded down.
+As the maximum number of eligible members identified in item 2 is 15, quorum would be 8 members

+When there are 2 or more Trustee members of the committee, they will count as one member for quorum.